 The employment agreements for Ms. Varela and Messrs.
 Rosenfeld, Dharia and Sinha provide for a severance payment upon a termination of employment in connection with a change-in-control of our Company.
 The employment agreements of Messrs.
-Rosenfeld, Dharia and Sinha also provide for severance payment if the executive terminates his employment for good reason in connection with a change-in-control.
-The change-in-control severance payments may result in the application of the "golden parachute" provisions of Section 280G of the Code, and to the extent Section 280G applies, we will may not be permitted to deduct from our taxable income the severance payments made to the Named Executive Officer.
+Rosenfeld, Dharia and Sinha also provide for a severance payment if the executive terminates his employment for good reason in connection with a change-in-control.
+The change-in-control severance payments may result in the application of the "golden parachute" provisions of Section 280G of the Code, and to the extent Section 280G applies, we may not be permitted to deduct from our taxable income the severance payments made to the Named Executive Officer.
 Moreover, Section 4999 of the Code would impose a 20% excise tax on the Named Executive Officer receiving the severance payment.
-In the case of Ms. Varela, these severance payments in connection with a change-in-control, however, are reduced if the severance payment, when added to any other benefits triggered by a change-of-control, is determined to constitute an "excess parachute payment" under Sections 280G and 4999 of the Code, to the maximum amount that we can deduct under Section 280G of the Code if the reduction provides the Named Executive Officer with the best after-tax result; otherwise, the Named Executive Officer will receive the full amount of the severance payment and other benefits triggered by the change-in-control and be liable for the 20% excise tax on the excess parachute payment in addition to all other applicable taxes.
+In the case of Ms. Varela, these severance payments in connection with a change-in-control, however, are reduced if the severance payment, when added to any other benefits triggered by a change-of-control, is determined to constitute an "excess parachute payment" under Sections 280G and 4999 of the Code, to the maximum amount that we can deduct under Section 280G of the Code.
+In the case of Messrs.
+Rosenfeld, Dharia and Sinha, the executive's change-in-control severance payment will only be reduced to the maximum amount that we can deduct under Section 280G of the Code if the reduction provides the Named Executive Officer with the best after-tax result; otherwise, the Named Executive Officer will receive the full amount of the severance payment and other benefits triggered by the change-in-control and be liable for the 20% excise tax on the excess parachute payment in addition to all other applicable taxes.
 In such case, our deduction of the portion of the severance payment constituting an excess parachute payment will be disallowed.

 Our employment agreements with Ms. Varela and Messrs.
-Rosenfeld, Dharia and Sinha also provide for severance payments to the executive if we terminate the executive's employment without cause, or in the case of Mr. Rosenfeld and Mr. Sinha, if we give him good reason to terminate employment.
+Rosenfeld, Dharia and Sinha also provide for severance payments to the executive if we terminate the executive's employment without cause, or in the case of Mr. Rosenfeld and Mr. Sinha, if we give either executive good reason to terminate their respective employment.